Smooth rational surfaces of $d=11$ and $\pi=8$ in $\mathbb{P}^5$: Abstract

 \section{Abstract}

 We construct a linearly normal smooth rational surface $S$ of degree $11$ and sectional genus $8$ in the projective fivespace.
 Surfaces satisfying these numerical invariants are special, in the sense that $h^1(\mathscr{O}_S(1))>0$.
 Our construction is done via linear systems and we describe the configuration of points blown up in the projective plane.
-We also present a short list, generated by the adjunction mapping, of linear systems whom are the only possibilities for other families of surfaces with the prescribed numerical invariants.
+Using the theory of adjunction mappings, we present a short list of linear systems whom are the only possibilities for other families of surfaces with the prescribed numerical invariants.